NEWS

 pick up.

-01.03.2021 – Schwarzwälder Bote
+March 1, 2021 – Schwarzwälder Bote

 ProKids Foundation helps families

-Demand in Villingen-Schwenningen is great
+The need in Villingen-Schwenningen is great.

-Social: 200 packages from the ProKids Foundation have already been used in the first two weeks
+Social: 200 packages from the ProKids Foundation have already been used in the first two weeks.

-The offer has been met with great enthusiasm – around 100 packages were picked up at both the German Red Cross (DRK) in Villingen and Schwenningen within the first two weeks.
-"That's averaging 20 packages per working day," says a delighted Joachim Spitz, chairman of the foundation's board.
-The co-founders and the campaign's patron, Mayor Jürgen Roth, are also thrilled by the unexpectedly positive response, according to a press release.
+The offer has been met with a great response – at the German Red Cross (DRK) branches in Villingen and Schwenningen, around 100 packages were picked up at each location within the first two weeks.
+"That's 20 packages per working day," says Joachim Spitz, Chairman of the Board of Trustees, with satisfaction.
+The co-founders and the patron of the initiative, Mayor Jürgen Roth, are also delighted with the unexpectedly positive response, according to a press release.

-Not a one-time thing
+Not a one-off thing

-The packages are handed over anonymously via the DRK – organized by the district association of the DRK for the Black Forest-Baar district, distributed by the emergency services.
-Those needing to collect a package can simply report to the DRK buildings in Villingen and Schwenningen and pick up a package.
-However, the Red Cross has changed its opening hours with immediate effect.
-Collection is now possible on Mondays, Wednesdays, and Fridays from 2 p.m. to 5 p.m.
+The packages will be handed over anonymously via the German Red Cross (DRK) – organized by the district branch of the DRK for the area.
+Black Forest-Baar districtThe packages are being distributed by the ambulance service.
+Those wishing to pick them up can simply report to the German Red Cross (DRK) buildings in Villingen and Schwenningen.
+However, the Red Cross has changed its opening hours.
+Pick-up is now possible on Mondays, Wednesdays, and Fridays between 2 pm and 5 pm.

 Photo (above):

-They are taking care of the help (from left): Gerhard Fuchs, Managing Director of the DRK District Association, Ralf Hirt of the DRK, Joachim Spitz and Rainer Kühl, DRK Rescue Service Manager.Photo: ProKids Photo: Schwarzwälder Bote
+They are taking care of the assistance (from left): Gerhard Fuchs, Managing Director of the German Red Cross (DRK) district association, Ralf Hirt from the DRK, Joachim Spitz and Rainer Kühl, DRK rescue service directors.
+Photo: ProKids Photo: Schwarzwälder Bote

 February 15, 2021 – Schwarzwälder Bote

-VS-Schwenningen - The Corona pandemic is a major test for Familyn and single parents.
-As a result of short-time work or job loss, Villingen-Schwenningen Some have fallen into financial hardship.
-The ProKids Foundation now wants to help: Starting Wednesday, February 17, free food packages will be available for families in need, the foundation announced in a press release.
-"The co-founders approached me and explained that they absolutely wanted to provide assistance in this situation," says Joachim Spitz, Chairman of the Foundation's Board of Directors.
-"They are financing this campaign 100 percent.
-This means that the necessary funds will not be deducted from the general budget available to our foundation."
+VS-Schwenningen - The Corona pandemic poses a major stress test for FamilyThis includes single parents.
+As a result of reduced working hours or job loss, there are also in Villingen-Schwenningen Some families are facing financial hardship.
+The ProKids Foundation aims to help: Starting Wednesday, February 17th, free food packages will be available for families in need, the foundation announced in a press release.
+"The co-founders approached me and explained that they absolutely wanted to provide assistance in this situation," said Joachim Spitz, Chairman of the Board of Trustees.
+"They are funding this initiative 100 percent.
+This means that the necessary funds will not come from the general budget available to our foundation."

 Donors help